 - Which house buying company is best to sell too?

 House buying companies are exactly what they say on the tin, they are companies that buy your property which is usually done by their own cash reserves or being owned or associated with investor(s).
-If you choose to sell down this route then you will hopefully be selling to a company who have had time to streamline the house buying process with favoured solicitors and don’t require a mortgage, which speeds up the process of selling your house significantly.
+If you choose to sell down this route then you will hopefully be selling to a company who have had time to streamline the house buying process with favoured solicitors and don’t require a house repayments, which speeds up the process of selling your house significantly.

 Majority of the time it can be slow, complex and costly to sell your house through traditional methods, which is why house buying companies have seen such a rise in popularity in recent years.